zack-bitcoin/amoveo-docs/blog_posts/cryptography_usecases.md

 Less Explored Opportunities
 =============

-privacy in auctions
+privacy in accessing data stored in the blockchain.
-* second-price auction where the prices of all other bids are private, and all participants besides the winner are private.
-* harberger taxes where the self-imposed tax rate is private.
-* combinatorial multi-round auctions where the bids that don't win in each round are private.
+In Amoveo the blockchain stores many facts that people can bet on.
+It stores the results of football games, the results of elections, the prices of different things, big decisions made by companies or governments, and many more facts.
+Currently, when users run a smart contract, it reveals what exactly they are betting on.
+You can see which contracts are for betting on sporting events, and which contracts are for betting on politics.
+It would be great if it was possible for betters to keep hidden the topic that they are betting on.
+So anyone looking at the blockchain, they can't tell if a smart contract is betting on politics or if it is betting on sports.

-privacy in smart contracts.
+generalized privacy in smart contracts.
 Updating a blockchain is difficult, because you need the majority of users of that blockchain to cooperate in updating.
 Smart contracts are a way to add abilities to a blockchain without anyone needing to update.
 It is like a computer program that lives inside the blockchain consensus state.